 Amcrest ProHD Shield and UltraHD Shield

-Despite their differences in image and video quality, ProHD Shield and UltraHD Shield offer the same set of security features.
+Despite their differences in image and video quality, all five cameras offer the same set of security features.

-As with most indoor cameras today, both cameras are capable of detecting motion.
+As with most security cameras today, they are capable of detecting motion.
 If they detect motion, they can send alerts to your smartphone through the Amcrest View Pro (Android or iOS) app.
+The notification includes three snapshots of the event.
 Via the app, you can watch a recording of the previous motion event, watch a live feed, or even speak through the camera using two-way voice.
 You can also create schedules to tell the camera when to arm or disarm the motion sensor.

-The two cameras support detection zones to make motion detection smarter.
+In addition to motion detection, all five cameras support detection zones.
 Detection zones are virtual zones you create around areas you want to monitor.
 By telling the cameras which areas need supervision, you can significantly reduce false alarms caused by motion detected in irrelevant areas.
 Even better, you can adjust the sensitivity of the motion sensor for each zone.
 In high-traffic zones, for example, you can reduce the sensitivity to decrease false alarms further.
 But for areas where there should be no motion, you can increase the sensitivity.

-In addition to securing your home, ProHD Shield and UltraHD Shield also use AES and SSL encryption to preserve your privacy.
+In addition to securing your home, the five Amcrest cameras use AES and SSL encryption to preserve your privacy.
 AES is used when streaming videos or saving clips in the cloud.
 SSL, on the other hand, protects your data when viewing via the browser app.
 As nice as that sounds, Amcrest cameras have a shaky privacy history.
 It's a known fact that many of their previous camera models were hackable and contained security flaws.
 For example, this guy was able to use the Amcrest app to peer into a woman's bedroom.

-As for video storage, all three cameras offer the same options.
+As for video storage, all five cameras offer the same options.

 Second, all three cameras can store videos locally to a microSD card.
 The ProHD Shield and UltraHD Shield cameras both support up to 128GB microSD cards, while the IPM-723S supports a card size of up to 64GB.